Solar panel bird proofing: an expert guide

 At a glance

-In this article, we’ll explore what you can do to safeguard your solar panel investment from unwanted visitors – whether they’re birds, bats or squirrels.
+In this article, we’ll explore what you can do to safeguard your solar panel investment from unwanted visitors – whether they’re birds, squirrels, or something else.

 To find out how much a solar & battery system (with bird protection) could save you in the long run, answer a few quick questions below and we'll generate an estimate.